mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Mediawiki/index.md

 *  **Database name:**
    Set the name of your database schema which will be added to your local database.
-   After installation you can view this database for this instance of Mediawiki using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.
+   After installation you can view this database using phpMyAdmin, Sequel Pro, or MySQLWorkbench.

 *  **Username:**
-   The Mediawiki admin.
+   Use this username to log into the admin area of your Mediawiki installation.
    *Note: You will need this username to login into your new of Mediawiki blog, please write this down.*

 *  **Password:**
-   The Mediawiki admins default password.
+   Use this password to log into the admin area of your MediaWikin installation.
    *Note: You will need this password to login into your new Mediawiki blog, please write this down.*

 When you are done filling out all the required fields Mediawiki will be downloaded into your host directory.
 A database will be created using the database name you entered.